DataDog/integrations-extras/resmo/README.md

 - **In Resmo**: Go to **Settings > Integrations** and select the Datadog integration you wish to uninstall. <br />

-- You have two options;
+- You have two options:
   1. To temporarily pause the integration, click the **Disable** button.
   2. To permanently remove the integration, click the **Delete** button.